What are Negotiation Skills?

 8. Decision-Making

 Sound decision-making is essential in negotiations as it impacts the direction and outcome of the negotiation.
-The ability to make informed, rational decisions based on a thorough analysis of available information and potential consequences ensures that negotiators choose the best course of action for achieving their goals.
+The ability to make informed, rational decisions through careful analysis helps negotiators choose the best course of action to achieve their goals.
 It also helps mitigate risks and reduces the likelihood of regrettable decisions during the negotiation process.

 How to Improve Decision-Making: